zrobker/Data-Structure-Tutorial/2-sets.md

 #but when you create an empty set you must use code such as this
 empty_set = set()
 ```
-You can then use these methods to word with sets:
+You can then use these built in functions to word with sets:

 - `set.add(value)`  : Adds value to set
 - `set.remove(value)` : Removes value from set